dcunited001/dcunited001.github.io/_posts/2016-05-24-im-not-religious-im-spiritual-God-is-NOT-dead.md

 built the strongest house can rest assured that his/her family will sleep at night.

-To disempower religion and its institutions is not simply negligence.
+To disempower religion and its institutions is not simply negligent.
 It degrades the tools and social networks that help families support each other.
 And by disempowering religion, you are actually disempowering family and local community.
 It is an assault on the resilience of social fabric supporting individuals, families and communities.

 Yes, these institutions and belief systems are vulnerable to abuse.
-No, its institutions are not perfect, but neither could be anything created by man.
-But their propensity for benefit is immeasureable in comparison to many of the acclaimed problems.
+No, religious institutions are not perfect, but neither could be anything created by man.
+To their credit, the propensity for benefit is immeasureable to acclaimed problems.

-- atheism for policy, etc.

-atheism as an inverson of religion

-- irrefutable value of myth/religion
+###

+While atheism is not science and vice versa, we all have a need to explain the world around us.
+And I'm going to assume that, if atheism is defined as "a lack of belief system," that an athiest likely seeks out the sciences to understand their world.

+Belief systems based on science and the institutions built around them also have flaws and vulnerabilities.
+The set of knowledge from which other belief are extrapolated -- the basis -- depends on individual knowledge and varies widely.
+There is also dissonance between what is accepted by the establishment, the individuals within it and sets of those people.

+Science today is completely different from science a decade ago.
+Furthermore, both to the establishment and the individuals, the knowledge sets forming each basis are constantly shifting to include new information, both a strength and a flaw of science.
+By understanding the dissonance, some groups can choose to suppress information that would lead other groups to wildly different conclusions from each of their bases.

+Another problem is that it becomes more complex to discover and manage information about the belief systems of others, since you have to assert what another individual knows to imagine the related beliefs they might hold.
+Which, I guess, is just true about life in general.
+But it means if a religion forms the core of someone's belief systems, instead of science, there is less propensity for variation and fewer assertions required to pick up on how someone views the basics.
+Today, people obviously need to deal with both, but it's interesting to observe how wildly different the core of these belief systems behave.
+Another difference from science is that religions are more likely to form a basis for how a person views the world and their relationship to it.

+One last difference is that, for the most part, the knowledge that forms a religion's basis won't change.
+This makes them more susceptible to changing cultural conditions than science, which can adapt.
+Yet, it also makes a person's basis formed from a religion a bit easier to understand.
+They are likely to share much of that basis with other believers.
+Or they could; obviously it's best not to label anyone.
+Every person is an individual.
+And I feel like I should note that it's incredibly shitty to contort someone's religious based views against them.
+If I have ever done that to you, I am so incredibly sorry.

+Because the belief systems extrapolated from a basis can rapidly change in many ways upon the introduction of new knowledge, it's

-- while i admit it's wise to base belief systems on demonstrable facts
+- therefore, it's vulnerable to political influence
-  - when the basis for such truths constantly shifts, as it does with science
-  - this is actually no basis at all
-  - if the basis for truth constantly shifts around based on our currrent level of knowledge, the cultural resilience derived from extrapolating from that foundation is lost
+    - academia can be bought and knowledge can be manufactured
+    - knowledge is not necessarily true
+  - any philosophy can be misused for political gain,
+    - but atheism is especially vulnerable to this because it holds NOTHING sacred

+###

+Atheism has a myriad of philosophic consequences for ethics, morality and public policy.
+The conclusions stemming from atheism include that it is unfair to base policy decisions on religion and that it is misguided to judge others on religious beliefs (hypocritical for some atheists).
+These consequential beliefs are reached solely by believing that there is no god.
+Quite simply, atheism is an ideology.

+But, if you would argue that "atheism is the absence of any beliefs," I would say that is false.
+Atheism requires the belief that there are no god(s) -- this is a belief in itself.
+Therefore, regardless of the philosophic conclusions that one may reach from this single belief, atheism is still a belief system.

+And a very shifty belief system at that.
+Since atheism attests that because it is composed of no beliefs, the philosophy of atheism appears to be irreproachable.
+This would make atheism moreso the inversion of a religion.
+A religion where the the handful of adherents who are zealots seek to dismantle, disempower and destroy all other religions, while maintaining rhetorical invulnerability through statements like "atheism is not a religion," "atheism is not an ideology," and "atheism is not a belief system."

+And after atheist zealots have dismantled other religions, they do not replace it with anything, for they do not and cannot understand the value of religion.

 - I want to make it clear that it's not my intention to cast judgement on atheists. that's your belief system.